brianium/nav-button/README.md

 The `data-address` and `data-clipboard-text` are important if you want your QR codes to render correctly, and if you want to support copy to clipboard functionality.

-Markup for a QR code supported button is a little more involved:
+Markup for a QR code supported button is a little more involved, but like the default button you can copy and base the following as is:

 ```html
 <div class="nav-btn-container">